 Students opposed to making any part of their directory information public must go to the Admissions, Registration & Records Office prior to the first class day of each semester, present proof of identity, and sign a statement of Directory Information Refusal.
 The refusal is valid until the student notifies the Admissions, Registration & Records Office to remove the hold.
-Types of directory information shall include a student's name, address, telephone listing, e-mail address, date and place of birth, major field of study, current enrollment status, participation in officially recognized activities and sports, weight and height of athletic team members, dates of attendance, full- or parttime status, degrees and awards received, the most recent previous educational institution attended, group and individual student photographs or images.

 Any student who believes that information in his/her educational records is inaccurate or misleading may submit a written request to amend the records to the Director of Admissions, Registration & Records if the Director does not approve the request to amend, the student may appeal this decision to the Vice President of Student Services.
 Failing approval at this level, the student may request a hearing.
 If the outcome of this hearing is unsatisfactory, the student may submit a written explanation to be included as part of his/her educational records.